tobylad/avant-bard/README.md

 # Avant-Bard

 Good tidings!
-I'm glad to came to check out my app!

-To run it locally in your terminal:
+To run this project locally in your terminal:

 `git clone` https://github.com/tobylad/avant-bard.git